shuijinsan/PQ-ZK-eSIM/README.txt

 12. Reproducibility notes

-The artifact should be evaluated at the commit identified in the submitted metadata.toml file.
+The artifact should be evaluated at the submitted release or commit.

 The expected result files correspond to the parameter set and reference values described above.